Product Selector

 The JavaScript Engine Used by Fusion

-The JavaScript engine used by Fusion is the Nashorn engine from Oracle.
+The default JavaScript engine used by Fusion is the Nashorn engine from Oracle.
 See The Nashorn Java API for details.

 Creating and accessing Java types